Chapter 37: Penir da Kasin

 “Don’t you dare call—”

-“That is enough, Tadame Marigold and Tadame Mindil,” came a familiar voice from one of the couches, instantly stopping both Mindil’s and Marigold’s words in their tracks.
+“That is enough, Tadame Djulian and Tadame Mindil,” came a familiar voice from one of the couches, instantly stopping both Mindil’s and Djulian’s words in their tracks.
 The sound of it send a cold shiver down Lily’s spine.

 She held out her hand for Lily.
 “Good to see you, Bedame Lily.
 Your store is beautiful.”